Conjugacy Class Growth in Virtually Abelian Groups: Affine Coxeter groups

 Then the hyperplane arrangement $\cA_W$ is the set of hyperplanes as given in the following figure.

 The regions in the figure are labelled by elements from $W$.
-The finite part $W_0$ is shaded in blue and the translations are shaded in red (forming a free abelian subgroup of rank $2$). \end{example}
+The finite part $W_0$ is shaded in blue and the translations are shaded in red (forming a free abelian subgroup of rank $2$). \end{exa}